alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-09-23-ruling-on-selling-dogs.md

 ---
+date: 2024-09-23
+group1: true
+hijri: Rabiul Awwal 20, 1446
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "What is the ruling on selling dogs?"
-hijri: "Rabiul Awwal 20, 1446"
-lang: en
-locale: en
-date: 2024-09-23
-category: [fatwas,animals]
-source: "Fatawa al-Lajnah ad-Da'imah 13/36, Fatwa no.6554"
+source: Fatawa al-Lajnah ad-Da'imah 13/36, Fatwa no.6554
-summary: "It is not permissible to sell dogs, and their price is not lawful, whether they are guard dogs, hunting dogs or any other kind."
+summary: It is not permissible to sell dogs, and their price is not lawful, whether they are guard dogs, hunting dogs or any other kind.
-group1: true
+title: What is the ruling on selling dogs?
 ---

 ### Question: